JoshuaNehemia/CompSciNotesMD/Cybersecurity/ISA/Introduction_to_ISA.md

-# Introduction to Cybersecurity

-## Information Security and Assurance
+# Introduction to Information Security and Assurance

 In this digital age, we handle vast amounts of **digital data**.
 Since data is the new gold, ensuring **data security** is crucial.